 VIA orValues in Actionsurvey has been taken by 2.6 million people in more than 190 countries.
 It focuses on your top five or “signature” strengths that you use most often and which feel the most natural to you.
 The VIA is free.
 You can also purchase a strength development report that will guide you further in tailoring your activities to your strengths and shoring up your lesser strengths.

 The Strengths Profile(formerly Realise2) explains how to “marshal realized strengths, moderate learned behaviors, minimize weaknesses and maximize unrealized strengths.”
-The fee depends on the exchange rate between the dollar and the British pound, but it is minimal.
+The fee is minimal and depends on the exchange rate between the dollar and the British pound.

 GallupStrengthsFinderhas been taken by 18 million people across the world.
 A $10.00 profile will identify your top five strengths.
 If you plan to open a business, try the Entrepreneurial Profile for $12.00.